benmatselby/sublime-phpcs/README.md

 * phpcs_executable_path - The path to the phpcs executable.
 If empty string, use PATH to find it
 * phpcs_show_errors_on_save - Do you want the errors to be displayed in quick_panel on save?
 * phpcs_show_errors_in_status - Do you want the errors to be displayed in status bar when clicking on the line with error?
+* phpmd_run - Do you want the PHPMD to run?
+Off by default
+* phpmd_executable_path - The path to the phpmd executable.
+If empty string, use PATH to find it
+* phpmd_additional_args - This is the extra information you want to pass to the phpcs command.
+For example which "rulesets" you want to run

 Requirements